 Vandenberg's later UFO involvement as Air Force Chief of Staff

 Vandenberg's involvement with UFO's didn't end in July 1947.
 As all good students of UFO history know, at the end of the year, the Air Force established "Project SIGN", the first publicly official Air Force UFO study group.
 This was done on the urging of Gen. Nathan Twining, C/O of the Air Material Command at Wright Field, where Roswell debris was flown for analysis by the laboratories there.
 On September 23, 1947, Twining wrote a famous Secret memo (text format) stating that the saucers were real, and urged their serious study through the cooperative effort of many government and military agencies.
+This included a recommendation by Twining to start a back-engineering effort to try to replicate the performance characteristics of the saucers.
 (The day after Twining's memo, Truman allegedly created the Majestic 12 group.)
 Twining's memo was prompted by Schulgen's earlier probe, also concluding that the saucers were real.
 Schulgen then requested that Twining and his command conduct a more thorough investigation.

 Twining is another general closely linked to the Roswell case, and, in fact was in New Mexico during the critical period in July (July 7-11).
 He was quoted at the time in newspapers saying that his command was investigating the flying saucer reports and evidently people had seen something.
 Further, Twining was another of the alleged members of Majestic 12 along with Vandenberg and Montague.
 He and Montague had been classmates at West Point.
 Twining succeeded Vandenberg as AF Chief of Staff in 1953 and became Chairman of the Joint Chiefs in 1957.
 (For public comments Twining made on UFOs in 1954 see Ramey and UFOs section.)